Vernon Burwell: Life and career

 Burwell was born on April 28, 1916, in North Carolina into a sharecropping family.
 His parents died when he was thirteen and he was subsequently cared for by seven other farming families.
 At age sixteen, he joined the Missionary Baptist church, where he later became a deacon.
 At age 26, in 1942, he married and began working for the Atlantic Coast Line Railroad.
 He was promoted to master mechanic and repaired diesel locomotives for the rest of his career.
 He and his wife raised five children, three girls and two sons, together in Rocky Mount.

-After 33 years of service to the railroad industry, Burwell retired in 1975 on disability due to diabetes-related eye sight deterioration.
+After 33 years of service to the railroad industry, Burwell retired in 1975 on disability due to diabetes-related eyesight deterioration.
 He began making cement sculptures within a year of retirement.
 When he first began sculpting, he painted his sculptures in vivid, life-like renderings using automobile paint.
 As his eye-sight worsened, he covered his sculptures in monochrome gold spray paint.
 A cataracts surgery eventually restored his vision.
 He worked out of his garage in the Black Bottom neighborhood of Rocky Mount, North Carolina.

 Burwell's daughter fell ill in 1987 and died shortly thereafter.
 Burwell was so grief-stricken that, during the last two years of his life, he ceased making work entirely.